Friday, September 28, 2018

 The spiritual and our spirit.

-The spiritual is that which addresses our spirit; the essence of our being i.e. our identity, our sense of value, our glory, our capacity to love and be loved and partake of and participate in God who is love, value, and glory.
+The spiritual is that which addresses our spirit which is the essence of our being i.e. our identity, our sense of value, our glory, our capacity to love and be loved and partake of and participate in God who is love, value, and glory.

 We are also told God is Spirit.
 This is not arbitrary but essential to who God is and to understand not only God but ourselves.
-What makes God a person is not his physicality (he is Spirit).
-Therefore, as his image bearer, it is not the essence of our being a person *either.
-Since God is not physical, this can not be the essence of who we are as His image-bearers i.e. how we are like God.
-To say another way, we don't say we have a nose like God (He doesn't have one) but we can say we give and receive love like God.
+What makes God a person is not his physicality (he not physical but is Spirit).
+Therefore, as his image bearer, it is not the essence of our being a person ¹either as image bearers.
+Since God is not physical, this can not be the essence of who we are i.e. how we are like God.
+To say it another way, we don't say we have a nose like God (He doesn't have one) but we can say we give and receive love

 We are the way we are because God is the way he is.
 We are like God.
 To say it another way, if we wish to understand who we are as spiritual beings, we must understand who God is as Spirit.